galaxyhaxz/snodroppe/README.md

 __Format: LaTex document__

-For an optimal reading experience, compile the document with a LaTeX editor into a PDF or format of your choosing!
+For an optimal reading experience a PDF file is provided along with the LaTeX source.

 ## Story Brief